Pmiller1208/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is the ability to access variables from a parent level scope inside the child level scope even after function has been terminated.
+It is also code that has been identified elsewhere that we can use later.

 2. Study the following code, then answer the questions below.

 ```js